 Whole-Wheat, Rye, and Gluten-Free Pancakes

 It’s easy to make your favorite breakfast a bit healthier by using different grains.
 White flour isn’t always the best option, and most people know that whole-wheat varieties can be more beneficial.
 If you’ve never experimented, we would suggest replacing no more than 1/4 of the original flour for a different type of grain (like buckwheat or coconut flour).
-If you’d rather stick to a specific recipe, here are some options for whole-wheat pancakes, rye pancakes, and a gluten free pancake using cornmeal.
+If you’d rather stick to a specific recipe, here are options for whole-wheat pancakes and a gluten free pancake using cornmeal.

 In Greece, where pancakes originated, the Athenians made them of barley and water, and Plato called them “griddle cakes” or “noble cakes.”
 From the ancient Greek church derives the custom of eating pancakes on Mardi Gras (Shrove Tuesday).